VAN NUYS, Calif.--(BUSINESS WIRE)--

 About Superior Industries

 Superior is the largest manufacturer of aluminum wheels for passenger cars and light-duty vehicles in North America.
 From its five plants in both the U.S. and Mexico, the company supplies aluminum wheels to the original equipment market.
-Major customers include Ford, General Motors, Chrysler, BMW, Mitsubishi, Nissan, Subaru, Toyota and Volkswagen.
+Major customers include Ford, General Motors, Chrysler, BMW, Mitsubishi, Nissan, Subaru, Toyota, Volkswagen and Tesla.
 For more information, visit www.supind.com.

 This press release contains statements that are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements, which include, but are not limited to benefits anticipated by capital investments to enhance existing facilities and improve process capabilities and operating efficiencies and the company’s plans to construct a new manufacturing facility in Mexico, the location, cost, capacity, time of groundbreaking and benefits for the new manufacturing facility to be built in Mexico, are based on current expectations, estimates and projections about the company's business based, in part, on assumptions made by management.
+These statements relate to, without limitation, improved cost and productivity from continued investments in existing manufacturing facilities and the progress of construction of a new manufacturing facility in Mexico, and are based on current expectations, estimates and projections about the company's business based, in part, on assumptions made by management.
 These statements are not guarantees of future performance and involve risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements due to numerous factors and risks discussed from time to time in the company's Securities and Exchange Commission filings and reports, including the company's Annual Report on Form 10-K for 2012.
 These factors and risks relate to items including, but not limited to, general automotive industry and market conditions and growth rates, as well as general domestic and international economic conditions.
 Such forward-looking statements speak only as of the date on which they are made and the company does not undertake any obligation to update any forward-looking statement to reflect events or circumstances after the date of this release.

 |SUPERIOR INDUSTRIES INTERNATIONAL, INC.|